RIVCoin: an alternative, integrated, CeFi/DeFi-Vaulted Cryptocurrency: Theoretical Foundation

 We are now in the position to state the following Theorem: \begin{theorem} The equilibrium price level for a Rational Expectations Equilibrium is:

 where $ \delta_{1} $ and $ \delta_{2} $, are defined as follows:

 \end{theorem}

-\begin{proof} See Appendix D. \end{proof} Clearly, the rule (\ref{pREE}) should be equivalent to the guessed expression (\ref{p}).
+\begin{proof} See Appendix \ref{appD}. \end{proof} Clearly, the rule (\ref{pREE}) should be equivalent to the guessed expression (\ref{p}).
 The solution for $ \gamma_{1} $ and $ \gamma_{2} $ is obtained by setting $\delta_{1} = \gamma_{1} $, $\delta_{2} = \gamma_{2} $.
 It is easy to see that both (\ref{delta1})-(\ref{delta2}) - through the definition of $ Var ( \tilde{S} \vert p) $ given in (\ref{condvar2}) - are nonlinear function of parameters.
 The solution to be found is given by $ \gamma_{1}^{*} $, $ \gamma_{2}^{*} $, which are a function of all other parameters of the model.
-However, it is not immediate to find a solution ready to be intuitively interpreted. \\ Therefore, to get a deeper sense of these results, let us proceed in two steps.
+However, it is not immediate to find a solution ready to be intuitively interpreted.

+Therefore, to get a deeper sense of these results, let us proceed in two steps.
 First, let us make a simplifying assumption, by setting $ \gamma_{2} = 0 $.
-Secondly, we simplify our setting to focus on a fully revealing Rational Expectations equilibrium. \\ Let us start with the first case, postponing the second to the following subsection.
+Secondly, we simplify our setting to focus on a fully revealing Rational Expectations equilibrium.

+Let us start with the first case, postponing the second to the following subsection.
 Assume now that $ \gamma_{2} = 0 $: in this case, we do not have any noise traders in the economy.
 Thus, after taking advantage of (\ref{condvar2}), by setting $\delta_{1} = \gamma_{1} $, we find, after rearrangement the following solution for $ \gamma_{1}^{*} $:

+It is immediate to check that if the number of informed traders tends to infinity, the coefficient $ \gamma_{1}^{*} $ tends to 1: the equilibrium price converges to $ E(\tilde{S} \vert X) $.